With Syria escalation, Obama may win leverage on and off battlefield

 Several U.S. officials, speaking to Reuters on condition of anonymity, said the military moves were not designed to increase diplomatic leverage in those negotiations.
 But one official acknowledged it added to a building sense of momentum in Syria.

 "There's a sense of momentum ...
-Things are beginning to ripen for people to make different choices than they've been making," the Obama administration official said, without commenting on the CIA program.
+Things are beginning to ripen for people to make different choices than they've been making," the Obama administration official said, without commenting on the CIA programme.

 "The addition of (special operations forces) trainers may contribute to that.
 We hope so.
 But that's not the reason we're doing it."